 The Lotteries Act is crucial for cultural funding, as lottery funds constitute a major share of public cultural support.
 Conclusive assessment and a subsequent ruling are unlikely to be reached any time soon.

 At present, two large lottery companies (SwissLos and Loterie Romande) hold exclusive rights to run lottery games, as granted by cantonal authorities.
-This situation has come under increasing criticism by the promoters of a free market policy (see chapter 2.9).
+This situation has come under increasing criticism by the promoters of free-market policy.